AaronRBetts/relay-timer/README.md

-# JS Relay Timer
+# Reactjs Relay Timer
-This is simple JS stopwatch that uses setinterval to update the display of the timer.
+This is simple JS relay timer/stopwatch developed using the Reactjs framework that uses setinterval to update the display of the timer.
 Use for home workouts and other activities.
-Includes changeable session & break interval timers
+Includes changeable session & break interval timers.

 A demo can be found here:
 https://aaronrbetts.github.io/relay-timer